 How do I let you know about any medical conditions I might have?

-The camp booking form will have space for you to notify us of any physical or medical conditions.
+The Personal Registration Form will have space for you to notify us of any physical or medical conditions.
 These will be held on a confidential database, that will be available to our medical team, and will be referenced to your individual camper number on your camp wrist band.

 If I’m worried or upset about anything at Eurocamp18 who can I talk to?